stephanosterburg/stephanosterburg.github.io/_posts/2019-10-14-jupyterlab.md

 How to change the background color of a single cell in a jupyterlab (jupyter notebook)?

 The following is a bit of a hack, but it works to set the color of a coding cell.
-We will define our main function and place it in the top of our notebook.
+We will define our primary function and place it at the top of our notebook.

 ```python
 from IPython.display import HTML, display